AgathaZareth/Pneumonia-Detection-with-CNN/README.md

 ## Introduction

 According to the latest publication from Meticulous Research®, the global X-ray detectors market is expected to register a CAGR of 6% during the forecast period 2022–2029 to reach $4.30 billion by 2029.
-The growing adoption of digital X-ray detectors, rising demand for X-ray imaging in industrial and security markets, growing geriatric population coupled with rising prevalence of chronic diseases & respiratory infections, and increasing utilization of X-ray detectors for early diagnosis & clinical applications are considered to have a positive impact on the global X-ray detectors market.[[TOP 10 COMPANIES IN X-RAY DETECTORS MARKET]](https://meticulousblog.org/top-10-companies-in-x-ray-detectors-market/)
+The growing adoption of digital X-ray detectors, rising demand for X-ray imaging in industrial and security markets, growing geriatric population coupled with rising prevalence of chronic diseases & respiratory infections, and increasing utilization of X-ray detectors for early diagnosis & clinical applications are considered to have a positive impact on the global X-ray detectors market [[TOP 10 COMPANIES IN X-RAY DETECTORS MARKET]](https://meticulousblog.org/top-10-companies-in-x-ray-detectors-market/).

-[GE Healthcare](https://www.gehealthcare.com/insights/article/achieving-greater-connectivity-in-radiology-through-digitization-and-ai) is among the top companies operating in the global digital radiography market.[[Digital Radiography Market Size to Reach USD 19.82 Billion in 2028, Says Reports and Data]](https://www.biospace.com/article/digital-radiography-market-size-to-reach-usd-19-82-billion-in-2028-says-reports-and-data/) GE Healthcare is also leading the way with integration of AI into their imagaing equipment and software.
+[GE Healthcare](https://www.gehealthcare.com/insights/article/achieving-greater-connectivity-in-radiology-through-digitization-and-ai) is among the top companies operating in the global digital radiography market [[Digital Radiography Market Size to Reach USD 19.82 Billion in 2028, Says Reports and Data]](https://www.biospace.com/article/digital-radiography-market-size-to-reach-usd-19-82-billion-in-2028-says-reports-and-data/).
+GE Healthcare is also leading the way with integration of AI into their imagaing equipment and software.
 They currently have on the market a collection of AI algorithms embedded on X-ray systems, Critical Care Suite 2.01 (CCS), for automated measurements, case prioritization, and quality control.
-This application automatically analyzes images on a GE X-ray system, highlights critical information on chest X-rays, including Endotracheal Tube Positioning, Pneumothorax Triage and Notifications, Quality Care Suite2 AI algorithms that operate in parallel, and help technologists reduce image quality errors and improve efficiency. [[GE Healthcare]](https://apps.gehealthcare.com/app-products/critical-care-suite-2)
+This application automatically analyzes images on a GE X-ray system, highlights critical information on chest X-rays, including Endotracheal Tube Positioning, Pneumothorax Triage and Notifications, Quality Care Suite2 AI algorithms that operate in parallel, and help technologists reduce image quality errors and improve efficiency [[GE Healthcare]](https://apps.gehealthcare.com/app-products/critical-care-suite-2).